dokutan/mouse_m908/README.md

 If you want to add support for a different mouse, please open an issue (and pull request if you have code to contribute).

-There is experimental support for the M709 in the [multiple-models branch](https://github.com/dokutan/mouse_m908/tree/multiple-models).

 ## Installing

 ### Linux